Melina412/Melina412/README.md

 </h1>
 </br></br>

 I'm Melina, a Full Stack Web Developer.
-I started coding full time about a year ago and am currently open for job offers. <br>
+I started coding full time about two years ago and am currently open for job offers. <br>
 If you're interested in working me I'd gladly hear from you <a href="mailto:melina.webdev@gmail.com"> (⁄ ⁄•⁄ω⁄•⁄ ⁄)⁄  📧 Send Email </a>
 </br></br>